There are an array of music programs to take advantage of in the College of Communication and the Arts. They include:

 The Seton Hall University Pep Band is an integral part of the men's and women's basketball games, providing entertainment and spirit.
 The band plays prior to all home games and during time-outs, leading the students with musical cheers and also adding their own cheers as well.
 The pep band is made up of woodwind, brass and percussion instruments.
 There are no electric instruments, i.e. bass and guitar in the band.
 Pep Band is open to all students who can play their instrument at least a 3rd year of high school proficiency and who want to make the commitment needed to be a member.
 The music is standard marching band charts of medium to advanced levels of difficulty.
 Students use University percussion and sousaphones, and some other instruments (i.e. tenor sax, baritone saxophone, mellophones, etc) are available, but it is recommended that students bring their own instruments to play.
 The University provides music and a uniform.

-The Seton Hall University touring choir is the largest choir at Seton Hall University.
-Its auditioned members consist of Seton Hall University undergraduate students, alumni, community members and faculty.
-The group, which began over a decade ago, now boasts over sixty members.
+The Seton Hall University Choir is the largest choir at Seton Hall University.
+It features over 60 members comprised of Seton Hall University undergraduate students, alumni, community members and faculty.
 It has achieved high distinction and recognition from numerous organizations due to its continuing efforts.
-Concerts are given twice annually, either on the main campus of Seton Hall University or nearby in the town of South Orange.
+Concerts are given each semester at the South Orange Performing Arts Center, and the group frequently sings at other concert venues.
 A short audition is required.

-The Vocal Chamber Ensemble is a select group of Seton Hall's most advanced vocalists.
-The group rehearses and performs repertoire for small ensemble and gives concerts twice annually along with the Touring Choir.
+The Seton Hall University Chamber Choir is a select group of Seton Hall's most advanced vocalists.
+The group rehearses and performs repertoire for small ensemble and gives concerts twice annually at the South Orange Performing Arts Center.
+Additionally, the group often participates in concert performances at other venues.
 A short audition is required.